-It might be of value to study briefly some of the psychological adjustments which the nations must make within their own borders, because reform begins at home; then let us look at the world picture and gain a new vision.
-There is a scientific basis for the old statement in the Bible that “where there is no vision, the people perish”.
+It might be of value to study briefly some of the psychological adjustments which the nations must make within their own borders, because reform begins at home.
+Then let us look at the world picture and gain a new vision.
+There is a scientific basis for the old statement in the Bible that "where there is no vision, the people perish".

-History indicates a long past of battle, of war, of changing frontiers, of the discovery and prompt annexation [page 36] of new territory, involving the subjugation of the original inhabitants, sometimes greatly to their benefit but always inexcusable.
+History indicates a long past of battle, of war, of changing frontiers, of the discovery and prompt annexation of new territory, involving the subjugation of the original inhabitants, sometimes greatly to their benefit but always inexcusable.
 The spirit of nationalism and its growth is the background of modern history as taught in our schools, feeding national pride, engendering national enmities, racial hatreds and jealousies.
 History concerns itself with the lines of demarcation between countries and with the type of rule each country developed.
 These lines of demarcation are fiercely held and passports, as instituted this century, indicate the crystallization of the idea.
 History portrays the fierce determination of every nation to preserve its boundaries at any cost, to keep its culture and civilization intact, to add to them when possible and to share nothing with any other nation except for commercial profit, for which international legislation is provided.
-Yet all the time humanity is one Humanity and the products of the earth belong to all.
-This has not only fostered the sense of separateness but has led to the exploitation of the weaker groups by the stronger and the wrecking of the economic life of the masses by a mere handful of powerful groups.
-With this I will attempt to deal in our consideration of the seventh problem which I have placed last because, when correctly solved one of the major causes of war and poverty will have been removed.
+Yet all the time humanity is one humanity and the products of the earth belong to all.
+This wrong attitude has not only fostered the sense of separateness but has led to the exploitation of the weaker groups by the stronger and the wrecking of the economic life of the masses by a mere handful of powerful groups.

 Ancient habits of mass thinking and of mass reaction are difficult to overcome.
-It is here that the main battleground of the post war world will be found.
-Public opinion will have to be re-educated.
-Already the nations are reverting to the deep-seated modes of behaviour and thought which have characterized them for generations.
-Let me be explicit and if what I say causes resentment among my readers of any nationality or evokes plausible [page 37] excuses remember that we need, in the general interest, to face up to our past, to recognize the new trends, to renounce the old, bad ways of thinking and acting if humanity is not to descend to greater depths than in this war, and not before so long either.
+It is here that the main battleground of the world is found.
+Public opinion will [Page 16] have to be re-educated.
+The nations are reverting to the deep-seated modes of behaviour and thought which have characterized them for generations.
+We need, in the general interest, to face up to our past, to recognize the new trends, to renounce the old ways of thinking and acting if humanity is not to descend to greater depths than in the last war.

-Already the voices of the old order and the demand for the reactionary elements can be heard in every country, plus the demands of certain radical groups.
-Because they have been so long established, the voices of the conservatives carry weight and because humanity is tired, almost any action will be taken to ensure as rapid return to the normalcy, demanded by the conservatives, as possible, unless those who have the new vision act with promptness and with wisdom—and of this there is too little indication at this time.
+The voices of the old order and the demand of the reactionary elements can be heard in every country, plus the demands of certain radical groups.
+Because they have been so long established, the voices of the conservatives carry weight and because humanity is tired, almost any action will be taken to ensure a rapid return to the normalcy, demanded by the conservatives, unless those who have the new vision act with promptness and with wisdom—and of this there is too little indication at this time.